Presidio San Antonio de Béxar: Establishment

 In 1726, there were 45 soldiers in the fort and 4 families living nearby; nine soldiers were spread between the missions and the total civilian population was 200 people.
 Soldiers' quarters and the Spanish Governor's Palace were completed in 1749 to house the military garrison's commanding officer.
 The location became known as the Plaza de Armas.
 In 1763, there were 22 soldiers in the presidio, entrusted to defend all five nearby missions.
 The soldiers at times were used as escorts, and to prevent cattle rustling and smuggling.
 In 1772, other forts in the area were closed; Presidio San Antonio de Béxar, however, was left open and became the principal defense in Texas, with a command of 80 soldiers.
 Béxar was made the capital of Texas and the presidio captain served as regional governor.
 In 1790, plans were made to renovate the fort, but were never realized.

 In 1803, 100 men from the Second Flying Company of San Carlos de Parras (Álamo de Parras) were sent to reinforce the presidio, from Parras de la Fuente in southern Coahuila.
 Under the jurisdiction of the clergy of the Villa de San Fernando de Béxar and the Bishop of Nuevo León, they occupied the presidio Plaza de Armas (military Plaza) and the secularized mission of San Antonio de Valero.

 Although stockade walls were begun in 1805 on the north side of the city, a fort was no longer believed necessary.
 By 1806, all the troops had moved into the former Alamo Mission, by then a fort.

 In 1811, retired militia officer, Juan Bautista de las Casas, persuaded the presidio soldiers to rebel against its Spanish officers.
 Later, support for the Royalist officers was re-established, and the soldiers joined the army under Manuel María de Salcedo and fought against the Gutiérrez-Magee Expedition in 1813.

 In 1825, Erasmo Seguín was appointed quartermaster of San Antonio, a position he held for a decade.
 During the Mexican and Texan wars of independence, the presidio garrison actively participated in numerous military engagements.

 In 1835 Domingo de Ugartechea, the commandant of the now-former Mexican state of Coahuila y Texas, was headquartered at the presidio, during the Texas Revolution.
 After the siege and Battle of Béxar and the expulsion of Mexican troops from Texas in December 1835, Texian Colonel James C. Neill briefly commanded Béxar and the Alamo.
 The town and the Alamo fort were recaptured by the Mexican army at the Battle of the Alamo in March 1836 and the Mexican garrison was temporarily reinstated.
-The presidio officially ceased to exist when the Mexican Army acknowledged Texas independence and presented their formal surrender in San Antonio on June 4, 1836, to Béxar Military Chief Juan Seguin.
+The presidio officially ceased to exist when the Mexican Army presented their formal surrender in San Antonio on June 4, 1836, to Béxar Military Chief Juan Seguin.